 The programme evaluation complies with the European Standards and Guidelines for Quality Assurance in Higher Education.

 - Systematic care of educational development (SYZO): Systematic processes

 - Internal process monitoring and guidance (IPS): in year 3 of the cycle

 - Self-reflection with peer review (ZPR): in year 6 of the cycle

 Internal process monitoring and guidance: The department of Education evaluates the programme, and examines to what extend the systematic care of educational development is sufficiently and qualitatively embedded in the daily functioning of the Educational Commission.
-Based on the education portfolio of the faculty and the programme, the department of Education defines strengths and weaknesses.
-The department of Education and the vice-rector of education discuss the results with the representatives of the programme.
+Based on the education portfolio of the faculty and its programmes, the department of Education defines strengths and weaknesses.
+The department of Education and the vice-rector of education discuss the results with the representatives of the faculty and the programme.
 The report of this discussion is presented to the Education Board.